 About

-My dissertation research considered ways that residents of Acre (‘Akka/Akko) and Rhodes construct alternative formations of ‘heritage’, geared towards community relations and social justice, amidst Israeli and Greek state heritage projects in these historic urban centers.
+My research is framed by questions about the construction of heritage as an organizing force in societies.
+My most recent research considers ways that residents of historic cities in Palestine/Israel and Greece construct alternative formations of ‘cultural heritage’.
+I worked with residents of the cities of Acre (‘Akka/Akko) and Rhodes whose sense of ‘heritage’ was configured by histories of dispossession, community relationships, and social justice work.
 My previous research explored Indigenous peoples’ activism at museums in Canada and the national-colonial mobilization of the Dead Sea Scrolls in the United States and Palestine/Israel.
 I am developing a new research project on the politics of petro-heritage in western Canada.
 My interests include heritage and decolonization, the politics of the past, repatriation, and human environmental relations.

 I was awarded a Doctoral Fellowship from the Social Sciences and Humanities Research Council of Canada (2016-2020) for my research on the politics of heritage in Palestine/Israel and Greece, and was awarded the Sir James Lougheed Award of Distinction from the Government of Alberta for 2018-19.
 I have also received funding from the University of Massachusetts Department of Anthropology, the Graduate School at UMass Amherst, and the Fondation Québec Philanthrope/ICOMOS Canada.